 ❑ Claim the $200 Airline Fee Credit from the American Express Platinum Card.
 If you’re an American Express Platinum cardholder, you’re entitled to a $200 airline fee credit every year.
 This helps off-set the insane $450 annual fee.
 In the past, cardholders have used the $200 airline fee credit to purchase airline gift cards.
 Be sure to check the various Flyertalk threads for reimbursement reports from the various airlines before using your Amex Platinum card for airline gift card purchases.

 ❑ Mail Your IHG Rewards Club Priceless Surprises Entries.
 Now that we know mail-in entries for IHG Priceless Surprises are being honored, it’s time to send in the last batch of entries.
-Since entries must be received by February 5 and it has, in some cases, taken 3 – 5 weeks for members to get a response email, I recommend mailing out your entries as soon as possible.
+Entries must arrive by February 5.
+It can take 3 – 5 weeks for members to get a response email.
+So I recommend mailing out your entries as soon as possible.
 Definitely no later than this week.
 Also, don’t forget to register for the IHG Priceless Surprises promotion before sending in your entries.
 If you have upcoming stays at IHG hotels, be sure to also register for the IHG Accelerate promotion, which can be stacked with Priceless Surprises.

 ❑ Redeem AAdvantage Miles.
 Speaking of AAdvantage miles, now is a good time to plan any travel involving the redemption of AAdvantage miles, before they devalue on March 22, 2016.
 If you’ve got Etihad’s First Class Apartments on your travel bucket list, you can save a ton of miles by booking it before the March 22 AAdvantage devaluation.
 A one-way flight will be 25,000 miles cheaper when booked before D-Day.
-Not all awards are going up, so if you were hoping to use AAdvantage miles for economy flights to Mexico, Central America, or the Caribbean, those awards will be cheaper after the devaluation.
+Not all awards are going up.
+Hoping to use AAdvantage miles for economy flights to Mexico, Central America, or the Caribbean?
+Those awards will be cheaper after the devaluation.

 ❑ Book Short-Haul Avios Awards Before February 2, 2016.
 British Airways’ short-haul flights under 650 miles were a great value at just 4,000 – 4,500 Avios each way, but that will change on February 2 of this year.
 Redemption rates for short-haul awards are nearly doubling to 7,500 Avios each way.
-This is really unfortunate, in light of all the other negative changes British Airways announced last year, but it’s the way it is and all we can do is redeem our Avios at the old levels while we still can.
+This is really unfortunate, in light of all the other negative changes British Airways announced last year.
+All we can do is redeem our Avios at the old levels while we still can.
 With just under a month left, there’s still plenty of time to transfer Ultimate Rewards, Amex Membership Rewards, and Starwood Points to your British Airways Executive Club account in order to redeem a short-haul award.
 Granted the transfer ratio from Membership Rewards to Avios has devalued as well, but it’s an available option for those who are short on Ultimate Rewards or SPG points.

 ❑ Activate 5% Cash Back from the Chase Freedom Card.
 Between January 1 – March 31, 2016 Chase Freedom cardholders will earn 5% cash back on gas and “local transportation,” which includes rideshare services like Uber and Lyft.
 The deadline for activating the bonus is March 14, but take a moment to do it now so you don’t forget about it later.

 ❑ Earn Bonus Miles from the AAdvantage Aviator Red MasterCard.
 Barclays has been pretty good about offering bonus miles in certain categories to keep cardholders happy.
-Through March 31, targeted cardholders will earn 2 bonus miles per $1 spent at grocery stores, movie theaters, and on utilities (gas, electric, water, tv, and phone).
+Through March 31, targeted cardholders will earn 2 bonus miles per $1 at grocery stores, movie theaters, and utilities.
 Up to 2,500 bonus miles can be earned through this promotion.
 If you were among those who were targeted, remember to activate the offer by February 15.
 Afterwards, you might want to head out to your local grocery store and pick up some gift cards to complete the spending requirement ASAP.
 If you’d rather channel your grocery spending onto another credit card, then you might want to set up auto pay on your utility bills to ensure you don’t miss out on the 2,500 mile bonus.

 ❑ Earn Bonus Miles on Flights to Australia from American Airlines.
 If you’re traveling on a paid fare to Australia between February 1 – May 31, 2016, don’t forget to register to earn up to 90,000 bonus AAdvantage miles.
-The registration deadline for this promotion is May 31, 2016, but you may as well register now in case a great fare comes along and you have to book it quickly.
+The registration deadline for this promotion is May 31, 2016.
+You may as well register now in case a great fare comes along and you have to book it quickly.
 This way, you don’t miss out on bonus miles.

-If there are is anything else you think should be added to the January checklist, please share it in the comment section.
+Is anything missing from the January checklist?
+Please share it in the comment section.